jasonlue/jasonlue.github.io/_posts/2019-09-14-zeek-dict-measurement.md

 * remove, clustered holds up the normally performance without deteriorating requires some investigation and explanation.

-##### variations among different rounds

-The time measured varies greatly from run to run.
-The criteria I used is to keep increasing the rounds until the numbers stablize but don't deteriorate so as not to trigger cache miss effect discussed in the next section.
-Ususally 100,000 to 1 million measured operations can result in a stable number.

 ##### cache miss effect displayed

 When the rounds are less than 200K, the application still manages to keeps the majority part of data structure in cache.

 When rounds increase to 400K, we have 400,000 dictionaries of size 100 at the maximum.
 Each item consumes 125 bytes in chained dictionary as measured in Memory section. we use `100 * 125 * 400K = 5G` memory.
 When cache miss happens, the whole operation time is dominated by reading data from main memory and loading it into cache.

 According to [Computer Latency at a Human Scale](https://www.prowesscorp.com/computer-latency-at-a-human-scale/), reading from main RAM is around 100 nanosecond.
 Chained dictionary successful lookup time's increase from 22 to 267 nanoseconds likely caused by 2 L3 cache misses.
 Based on the algorithm of chained dictionary implementation in zeek, the key is a pointer to another address.
 The difference between successful lookups and unsuccessful lookups is that unsuccessful lookups finish probably on mismatched bucket, but successful lookups still need to compare keys.
-The reason
+The reason.

 So we see chained dictionary performance deteriorates greatly.
 The worst is the successful lookup.
 The time spent for it increases 10 folds from 22 nanosecs to 267 nanosecs.
 At the same time, clustered dictionary performance also decreases a bit, but it's far better than chained dictionary.
 So clustered dictionary causes a lot less catch misses during lookup.